mrtom31/SkyDisplay/README.md

 * 8 * * * /home/pi/SkyDisplay/OLEDSkycoinDisplay.py
 * 19 * * * kill $(cat /home/pi/SkyDisplay/pid.txt)
 ```
-Replace `/home/pi` with the location you cloned the repository.
+Replace `/home/pi` with the location where you cloned the repository.

 Next profit!